 Elevation model of Carnegie Rupes, cutting across a 100-km wide crater; the vertical offset is more than 2 km.

 Earth-based radar observations show strong radar reflections from permanently shadowed craters near the north pole.
 These could represent deposits of ice inside the craters, possibly just below the surface.

-Delay-Doppler image of Mercury by John Harmon, National Astronomy and Ionosphere Center, Arecibo Observatory, Puerto Rico.
+cibo Observatory Puerto Ri

 MESSENGER confirmed the presence of ice in permanently shadowed craters near the pole, probably buried under a dark insulating layer, possibly complex organic compounds delivered by comets.

 Red indicates areas of Mercury's north polar region that are in shadow in all images acquired by MESSENGER.

-MESSENGER has just completed its 12th Mercury year in orbit, its 18th Mercury sidereal day in orbit, and its 6th Mercury solar day in orbit.
+MESSENGER crashed into Mercury on 30 April 2015.

+Mercury in late 2025.